Buying real estate in Slovenia?

 Before investing in properties, assess the country's economic strength.

-The pace will even accelerate since Slovenia's economy is expected to increase by 10.8% during the next 5 years, resulting in an average GDP growth rate of 2.2%.
+Besides that, the economy will keep growing since Slovenia's economy is expected to increase by 11.3% during the next 5 years, resulting in an average GDP growth rate of 2.3%.

 In addition, there are other metrics to consider.Slovenia gdp growth